Kraków-Płaszów concentration camp: History

-Originally intended as a forced labour camp, the Płaszów concentration camp was constructed on the grounds of two former Jewish cemeteries (including the New Jewish Cemetery).
+Originally intended as a forced labour camp, the Płaszów concentration camp was constructed on the grounds of two Jewish cemeteries (old and new Jewish cemeteries in Podgórze).
 It was populated with prisoners during the liquidation of the Kraków Ghetto, which took place on 13–14 March 1943 with the first deportations of the Barrackenbau Jews from the Ghetto beginning 28 October 1942.
 In 1943 the camp was expanded and integrated into the Nazi concentration camp system as a main camp.

 Camp operation

 Structure and function

 The Kraków-Płaszów concentration camp was divided into multiple sections.
 There was a separate area for camp personnel, work facilities, male prisoners, female prisoners, and a further subdivision between Jews and non-Jews.
 Although separated, men and women still managed to have contact with one another.
 There was also a private barracks for the camp's Jewish police and their families.
 While the primary function of the camp was forced labor, the camp was also the site of mass murder of inmates as well as prisoners brought in from the outside.
 The main targets were the elderly and the sick.
 There were no gas chambers or crematoria, so mass murder was carried out by shootings.